intra2net/avocado-i2n/doc/api/README.rst

 is available.
 The setup for this test will start by bringing vm1 to the state which is required for the tutorial test ignoring and not modifying in any way the setup of vm2.
-If for instance the dependency of tutorial2 is 'vm1\_ready' (defined as the parameter 'get\_state=vm1\_ready' in the config for this subset), scanning for this state and its dependencies will detect that all dependencies are missing, i.e. the vm1 doesn't have the state and doesn't exist at all (also missing root state).
+If for instance the dependency of tutorial2 is ‘vm1_ready’ (defined as the parameter ‘get_state=vm1_ready’ in the config for this subset), scanning for this state and its dependencies will detect that all dependencies are missing, i.e. the vm1 doesn’t have the state and doesn’t exist at all (also missing root state).
 The test traversal would then look for the tests based on the state names since simple setup is used.
-Since vm1 doesn't exist, it will create it and bring it to that state automatically, also determining the *setup* steps automatically.
+Since vm1 doesn’t exist, it will create it and bring it to that state automatically, also determining the *setup* steps automatically.